mattpap/IScala/README.md

 ## Status

-This is a very early work in progress.
-It works but many features are not implemented (e.g. introspection, interrupting kernel) or are very limited/buggy (e.g. completion).
+This is an early work in progress.
+Main features and majority of IPython's message specification were implemented, however certain features are not yet available (e.g. introspection) or are limited in functionality and subject to major changes.
-All this will be improved in (hopefully) near future.
+Report any problems and enhancement proposals [here](https://github.com/mattpap/IScala/issues).

 ## Acknowledgment